fbef0102/L4D1_2-Plugins/map-decals/readme.md

 		* Put them in the correct folder ("Left 4 Dead Dedicated Server\left4dead" or "Left 4 Dead 2 Dedicated Server\left4dead2" folder depending on your game).
 		* Copy YOUR vtf files to the materials/decals/TS_SERVER directory, at least they should be in materials, otherwise it won't work.
 Edit your .vmt file with a text editor if neccesary, to change the path to the .vmt file.
 		* Add the path of the decal to the main config file "addons\sourcemod\configs\map-decals\decal.cfg".
 The path has to be put relative to the materials folder, and without the file extension.
+		* Prepare your content-server for FastDL, if you don't know what "FastDL" is, please google it

 	3. Setup server to work with downloadable content
 		* ConVars in your cfg/server.cfg should be: